Jerry Lee Lewis, outrageous rock ‘n’ roll star, dies at 87

 Lewis married seven times, and was rarely far from trouble or death.
 His fourth wife, Jaren Elizabeth Gunn Pate, drowned in a swimming pool in 1982 while suing for divorce.
 His fifth wife, Shawn Stephens, 23 years his junior, died of an apparent drug overdose in 1983.
 Within a year, Lewis had married Kerrie McCarver, then 21.
 She filed for divorce in 1986, accusing him of physical abuse and infidelity.
 He countersued, but both petitions eventually were dropped.
 They finally divorced in 2005 after several years of separation.
 The couple had one child, Jerry Lee III.

-His finances were also chaotic.
-Lewis made millions, but he liked his money in cash and ended up owing hundreds of thousands of dollars to the Internal Revenue Service.
-When he began welcoming tourists in 1994 to his longtime residence near Nesbit, Mississippi — complete with a piano-shaped swimming pool — he set up a 900 phone number fans could call for a recorded message at $2.75 a minute.

-The son of one-time bootlegger Elmo Lewis and the cousin of TV evangelist Jimmy Swaggart and country star Mickey Gilley, Lewis was born in Ferriday, Louisiana.
-As a boy, he first learned to play guitar, but found the instrument too confining and longed for an instrument that the only the rich people in his town could afford — a piano.
+Lewis was born in Ferriday, Louisiana.
+As a boy, he first learned to play guitar, but found the instrument too confining.
 His life changed when his father pulled up in his truck one day and presented him a dark-wood, upright set of keyboards.

 “My eyes almost fell out of my head,” Lewis recalled in “Jerry Lee Lewis: His Own Story,” written by Rick Bragg and published in 2014.

 He took to the piano immediately, and began sneaking off to Black juke joints and absorbing everything from gospel to boogie-woogie.
-Conflicted early on between secular and scared music, he quit school at 16, with plans of becoming a piano-playing preacher.
-Lewis briefly attended Southwestern Assemblies of God University in Waxahachie, Texas, a fundamentalist Bible college, but was expelled, reportedly, for playing the “wrong” kind of music.
+Lewis briefly attended a fundamentalist Bible college, but was expelled, reportedly, for playing the “wrong” kind of music.

-“Great Balls of Fire,” a sexualized take on Biblical imagery that Lewis initially refused to record, and “Whole Lotta Shakin’” were his most enduring songs and performance pieces.
+“Great Balls of Fire” and “Whole Lotta Shakin’” were his most enduring songs and performance pieces.
 Lewis had only a handful of other pop hits, including “High School Confidential” and “Breathless,” but they were enough to ensure his place as a rock ‘n’ roll architect.

 “No group, be it (the) Beatles, Dylan or Stones, have ever improved on ‘Whole Lotta Shakin’’ for my money,” John Lennon would tell Rolling Stone in 1970.